Davide64-dev/FEUP_PFL_Momentum/README.md

 ## Instalation and Execution
-To install the game it is necessary to download the PFL_TP1_T09_Momentum_1.zip and unzip it.
-Inside the src directory, we have the file play.pl which we have to consult and then start the game by running the predicate play/0.
-To run the game, you can use the following commands:
+To install the game, download the PFL_TP1_T09_Momentum_1.zip file and unzip it.
+Inside the 'src' directory, locate the 'play.pl' file, consult it, and start the game by executing the predicate play/0.
+You can use the following commands to run the game:

 ```
 consult('play.pl').